SHP-Robotics/SHPLib/docs/README.md

 ## Credit and Inspiration

-This documentation is made by Ayaan Govil (Class of 2023) and is heavily inspired by the [WPILib Documentation](https://docs.wpilib.org/en/stable/index.html).
+This documentation was made by Ayaan Govil (Class of 2023) and is heavily inspired by the [WPILib Documentation](https://docs.wpilib.org/en/stable/index.html).